gohar-malik/styletransfer-imaginenet/README.md

 </p>

 ## Usage
-Just open the notebook `[imagine-style-transfer.ipynb](imagine-style-transfer.ipynb)` in Google Colab and follow the instructions given in it.
+Just open the `imagine-style-transfer.ipynb` [notebook](imagine-style-transfer.ipynb) in Google Colab and follow the instructions given in it.

 ## Citation